Lemmings is PSPACE-complete: Instances Solvable in

+\begin{theorem} The decision version of \LEM, restricted to levels in which the Builder skills are polynomially many, belongs to \NP. \end{theorem} \begin{proof} Recall that the total number of lemmings is polynomial in the number of \emph{terrain} cells.
+It follows that permanent skills, i.e., Climber and Floater skills, can be assigned only polynomially many times, and therefore involve a polynomial number of moves.
+The same holds, for obvious reasons, also for Bomber skills.

+Observe that \emph{terrain} may change only at polynomially many time units.
+Indeed, \emph{terrain} can be altered only as a consequence of a player's action.
+Moreover, the only way to create new solid cells is via a Builder, which affects at most 72 cells.
+Hence the number of cells that can be restored is bounded by a polynomial.
+As a consequence, also the cells that can be destroyed is bounded by a polynomial.

+Digger skills can be assigned only to lemmings that can effectively dig some solid cells, and hence they involve at most a polynomial number of moves.

+Blocker skills can also be assigned polynomially many times, because a Blocker can be interrupted only by turning it into a Bomber, or by removing the terrain on which its pin lies.

+Let us consider a feasible solution that saves a certain number of lemmings in a given level in the minimum number of time units.
+We will produce a certificate for such a solution that is verifiable in polynomial time.
+Observe that, by the above reasoning, there are at most polynomially many time instants at which \emph{terrain} changes, a lemming is eliminated, or a skill other than Basher or Miner is assigned.
+Part of the certificate for the given solution will be the sequence of all such configurations (plus an initial and a final configuration), each with a timestamp.
+Note that a complete description of a configuration can be given in polynomial space, because it only includes the state of each \emph{terrain} cell, the state and position of each lemming, the number of available skills, and possibly a player's action.

+It remains to show that all the timespans can be encoded in polynomial space.
+Consider the polynomially many maximal timespans during which \emph{terrain} does not change, no lemming is eliminated, and only Basher and Miner skills are assigned.
+Let $[t, t']$ be one such maximal timespan (possibly with $t=t'$).
+Because there exist at most an exponential amount of combined configurations of all lemmings, the configuration at time $t'$ is reached also at some time $t''\leqslant t'$ such that $t''-t$ is bounded by an exponential.
+Since the solution we are considering is minimal by assumption, $t'=t''$.
+Therefore the timestamps of all the player's actions are bounded by an exponential in the size of the level (even if the level has no time limit), and hence all of them can be encoded in polynomial space.

-\begin{theorem} \LEMS belongs to \NPO. \end{theorem} \begin{proof} It is easy to verify if a given polynomially long sequence of moves is a feasible solution, and compute the number of saved lemmings, in polynomial time.
-Indeed, the polynomially many transitions between time units in which moves are made, or \emph{terrain} changes, or some lemming dies can be simulated in polynomial time, because each transition involves a constant number of operations and tests for each lemming.
+Observe that the polynomially many transitions between consecutive time units in which either \emph{terrain} changes, or some lemming is eliminated, or moves other than Basher and Miner are made can be simulated in polynomial time, because each transition involves a constant number of operations and tests for each lemming.
 The remaining time intervals are polynomially many and may be exponentially long.
-Each of these is handled by computing each lemming's periodic path independently, and dividing the whole time interval by that period, to efficiently compute the lemming's final position (with no need of explicitly simulating exponentially many transitions).
+Let $[t, t']$ be one such interval, and let the certificate contain the descriptions of the configurations at times $t$ and $t'$.
+We need to show how to certify that $t'$ can be reached from $t$ in the desired amount of time units and using the desired amount of Basher and Miner skills.
+Between $t$ and $t'$, lemmings do not interfere with each other (recall that \emph{terrain} does not change), and hence each of them follows a path that can be verified independently of the others.